ax-va/Interactive-Data-Visualization-Dale-2023/README.md

 ```

 ## Running JavaScript scripts in Chrome
-Start a development server in the project directory using Python’s http module:
+Start a development server in the 'project' directory using Python’s http module:
 ```commandline
 python -m http.server 8000
 ```